-- whom valid consent, or 'best-interests' decision in accordance with the Lasting Powers of Attorney and Capacity Act 2018 and the Mental Health Act 2016, has not been obtained (for further information on consent see Chapter 2 of 'The Green Book'). - have had a confirmed anaphylactic reaction to a previous dose of any measles, mumps or rubella containing vaccine or to any components of the vaccine, these may include neomycin or gelatin (refer to relevant SPC) - are known to be pregnant - have a primary or acquired immunodeficiency state (see the 'Green Book' Chapter 6 for more detail) - are on current or recent high dose immunosuppressive or biological therapy (see the 'Green Book' Chapter 6 for more detail) - have received varicella, zoster or yellow fever vaccine in the preceding 4 weeks, unless protection against measles is required rapidly (see Drug Interactions) - have received blood products, such as immunoglobulins, in the preceding 3 months, unless protection against measles is required rapidly (see Drug Interactions) - are awaiting reading of a tuberculin (Mantoux) skin test, unless protection against measles is required rapidly (see Drug Interactions) - are suffering from acute severe febrile illness (the presence of a minor I infection is not a contraindication for immunisation)
+whom valid consent, or 'best-interests' decision in accordance with the Lasting Powers of Attorney and Capacity Act 2018 and the Mental Health Act 2016, has not been obtained (for further information on consent see Chapter 2 of 'The Green Book').

+Have had a confirmed anaphylactic reaction to a previous dose of any measles, mumps or rubella containing vaccine or to any components of the vaccine, these may include neomycin or gelatin (refer to relevant SPC).
+Are known to be pregnant.

+Have a primary or acquired immunodeficiency state (see the 'Green Book' Chapter 6 for more detail).

+Are on current or recent high dose immunosuppressive or biological therapy (see the 'Green Book' Chapter 6 for more detail).

+Have received varicella, zoster or yellow fever vaccine in the preceding 4 weeks, unless protection against measles is required rapidly (see Drug Interactions).

+Have received blood products, such as immunoglobulins, in the preceding 3 months, unless protection against measles is required rapidly (see Drug Interactions).

+Are awaiting reading of a tuberculin (Mantoux) skin test, unless protection against measles is required rapidly (see Drug Interactions).

+Are suffering from acute severe febrile illness (the presence of a minor I

+Priorix®, powder and solvent for solution for injection in a pre-filled syringe
-Cautions including any relevant action to be taken

-Individuals who are immunosuppressed or have HIV infection who are not contraindicated this live vaccine (see the 'Green Book' Chapter 6 and seek specialist advice as appropriate) may not make a full antibody response and revaccination, under PSD, on cessation of treatment/recovery may be required.
+MMRVaxPRO®, powder and solvent for suspension for injection in a pre-filled syringe infection is not a contraindication for immunisation) Cautions including any relevant action to be taken Cautions including any relevant action to be taken (continued) Individuals who are immunosuppressed or have HIV infection who are not contraindicated this live vaccine (see the 'Green Book' Chapter 6 and seek specialist advice as appropriate) may not make a full antibody response and revaccination, under PSD, on cessation of treatment/recovery may be required.
 This should be discussed with the appropriate/relevant specialist.
 If Idiopathic Thrombocytopaenic purpura (ITP) has occurred within six weeks of the first dose of MMR, then blood should be taken and tested for measles, mumps and rubella antibodies before a second dose is given.
 Serum should be sent to the UKHSA Virus Reference Department, which offers free, specialised serological testing for such children.
 If the results suggest incomplete immunity against measles, mumps or rubella, then a second dose of MMR is recommended.
 The presence of a neurological condition is not a contraindication to immunisation but if there is evidence of current neurological deterioration, deferral of vaccination may be considered, to avoid incorrect attribution of any change in the underlying condition.
 The risk of such deferral should be balanced against the risk of the preventable infection, and vaccination should be promptly given once the diagnosis and/or the expected course of the condition become clear.
-If there is a risk of exposure, however, it may be more appropriate to counsel the patient about the benefits of protection rather
+If there is a risk of exposure, however, it may be more appropriate to counsel the patient about the benefits of protection rather than deferring.

-&lt;sup>3 Exclusion under this PGD does not necessarily mean the medication is contraindicated, but it would be outside its remit and another form of authorisation will be required than deferring.
 Children with a personal or close family history of seizures should be given MMR vaccine.
+Syncope (fainting) can occur following, or even before, any vaccination especially in adolescents as a psychogenic response to the needle injection.
+This can be accompanied by several neurological signs such as transient visual disturbance, paraesthesia and tonic-clonic limb movements during recovery.
+It is important that procedures are in place to avoid injury from faints.

+Authors: Dr. Helen Carter DPH and Ian Bramble EN

+&lt;sup>3 Exclusion under this PGD does not necessarily mean the medication is contraindicated, but it would be outside its remit and another form of authorisation will be required